WhiteflagProtocol/whiteflag-java/README.md

 ### Example

 After adding the dependency to your project, the WFJL classes can be used in your Java code.
-Normally, you will only need the classes from the `org.whiteflagprotocol.java` package.
 Your code may look like this:

 ```java
 import org.whiteflagprotocol.java.WfMessage;